it-vecherka/jnoid/src/jnoid.coffee.md

               @push new End
               Jnoid.noMore

 We can even do fancier stuff.
-Let's define `withStateMachine` that keeps remembers previous value:
+Let's define `withStateMachine` that remembers previous value and can take decisions based on it:

       withStateMachine: (initState, f) ->
         state = initState